taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Email_notifications.md

 ---

 ### Failed to Create Infrastructure
-Email informs users about the unsuccessful attempt to establish the required infrastructure for their Project or service on Taikun.
+Email informs users about the unsuccessful attempt to establish the required infrastructure for their Project or service on Taikun CloudWorks.

 ![Failed to create infra notification](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/account-management/email-notifications/email-notifications-07.webp)

 ---

 ### Failed to Purge
-Email notifies users about the unsuccessful deletion or purging of specific data or resources within their Taikun environment.
+Email notifies users about the unsuccessful deletion or purging of specific data or resources within their Taikun CloudWorks environment.

 ![Failed to purge notification](https://raw.githubusercontent.com/itera-io/docs/refs/heads/main/Documentation/Images/Account%20Management/purge-success-noti.webp)